-The garden surrounds an 18th-century orange lime-washed house.
-There is a formalish parterre in front of the house with loose planting in the individual beds, a terrace garden, lime pom pom bed planted with roses, herb garden, mound, orchard, all linked with various styles of hedges - pleached lime, yew, beech, box, holly, mixed and more recently, we have started to remove perimeter wire fences and replace with log hedges and brash bunds.
+The original garden surrounds an 18th-century orange lime-washed house.
+There is a formalish parterre in front of the house with loose planting in the individual beds, a terrace garden, lime pom pom bed planted with roses, herb garden, mound, orchard, all linked with various styles of hedges - pleached lime, yew, beech, box, holly, mixed.
+Recently we have started to remove perimeter wire fences and replace them with log walls and brash hedges.
 The hedges are treated with different degrees of formality.
-There is a five-acre organic vegetable garden with two large Keder greenhouses.
-We have a keen interest in gardening for all wildlife with a particular focus on planting for invertebrates.
-No chemicals have been used since arrival in 1995.
-The development and improvement of the garden is on-going.
+There is a five-acre organic vegetable garden laid out in a Triskele form, with two polytunnels.
+We use a no-dig system of cultivation within a permaculture design.
+We will also run workshops on all matters horticultural starting from Jan 22.
 Champion Trees: Yew and sweet chestnut

 This is a fundraising event for the open garden charity Scotland’s Gardens Scheme which raises money for hundreds of local charities.